Mobilize Green Hydrogen for Aviation and Trucking

 Summary

 Feed additives can reduce enteric methane production in ruminant livestock, such as cattle, goats, and sheep.
-Most feed additive compounds are still being researched to determine their efficacy and safety; however, at least one product, 3-NOP (3-nitrooxypropanol), has been shown to be effective, has recently been approved for use in several countries, and has experienced some early adoption.
+Most feed additive compounds are still being researched to determine their efficacy and safety; however, at least one product, 3-NOP (3-nitrooxypropanol), has been shown to be effective, has recently been approved for use in many countries, and has experienced some early adoption.
 However, because of cost and the need to be administered daily, the use of feed additives is currently limited to confined ruminants in high-income countries and is not feasible for the majority of global ruminant livestock.
-Based on these limitations and current levels of adoption, we conclude that Use Feed Additives is “Worth Watching.”
+Based on these limitations and current levels of adoption, we will “Keep Watching” this potential solution.

 Overview